-Landmark research finds overall poor conception rates in show dogs, possibly due to increased use of AI and frozen semen.
+Landmark study finds lower conception rates and more frequent litter rejection in show dogs, possibly due to increased use of AI and frozen semen.

 The first canine fertility study reveals reasons for increased mating problems, flakey seasons, litter rejection or small litter size in purebred dogs.

 Dog breeders report increasing breeding problems in show-bred purebreds.
 New breeders or those who are involved in a new breed may be told that fertility problems are common "in that line."
 Readers say asking others in the breed is futile because no one discusses conception rates or litter rejection unless it is someone else's bloodline.

 Breeders also report frustration with veterinarians who aren't interested in canine reproduction or who just go through the motions of treating the dog before referring them to a reproductive specialist.
 Unfortunately, the complaint is often that the specialty practice was also “non-productive" but very expensive.

 Sally F. in Des Moines took her Doberman bitch out of state before finding a vet who discovered a vaginal stricture and incised it, thus allowing normal copulation.
 Rita B. tried to get her new male to breed her proven German Shepherd bitch.
 She finally found a breeder in Tampa who on the next season, observed that the young male was subservient to her older, dominant bitch.
 Rita arranged a different mating for the young dog and hopes a successful experience will enable him to breed the dominant bitch next time.

 If you are an experienced dog breeder or scientist, we welcome your feedback or data for this report.